turingschool/backend-curriculum-site/module2/lessons/mvc_in_action.md

 For each of the code snippets below, identify where we are breaking MVC logic conventions and talk with a partner about how we should fix each infraction.

+A bit of context.
+Imagine that you are working in an app that tracks comedians and their Netflix Specials.
+Comedians have an age and they also have specials, in a one to many relationship.
+Specials have a run time which is their length.

 ### Models

 ```ruby